infermedica/python-api/README.md

 ## Configuration

-First of all register for a developer account and get your app_id and app_key at [Infermedica Developer Portal](https://developer.infermedica.com).
+First of all register for a developer account and obtain your app_id and app_key at [Infermedica Developer Portal](https://developer.infermedica.com).

 #### Option one
 Configure a global API object to easily use it everywhere: